-You may also see personalised ads based on information from the advertiser.
+You may also see personalized ads based on information from the advertiser.
 If you shopped on an advertiser's website, for example, they can use that visit information to show you ads.
 Learn more phone number

 If you add your phone number to your account, it can be used for different purposes across Google services, depending on your settings.
-For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you and make the ads you see more relevant to you.
+For example, your phone number can be used to help you access your account if you forget your password, help people find and connect with you, and make the ads you see more relevant to you.
 Learn more

-Places that you label like home and work
+Places you label like home and work

-You might choose to save places that are important to you, such as your home or your work, to your Google Account.
+You might choose to save places to your Google Account that are important to you, such as your home or your work.
 If you set your home or work addresses, they can be used to help you do things more easily, such as getting directions or finding results closer to your home or work, and for ads.

-You can edit or delete your home or work addresses at any time in your Google Account.
+You can edit or delete your home or work addresses anytime in your Google Account.